gem-shards/candilano/README.md

 # :candy: Candilano

-A multi-server deployment tool, inspired by Capistrano, the awesome deployment tool for Ruby.
-Although it a bit similar, it's not exactly the same.
+A multi-server deployment tool, inspired by Capistrano, the deployment tool for Ruby.
+Although I've tried to mimick some features it is not exactly the same.

-This library is tailored to web applications and can be used to deploy your applications to one or multiple servers in a consistent way and easily configureable way.
+This library is tailored to web applications and can be used to deploy your app to one or multiple servers in a consistent and  configureable way.
 It supports all web frameworks available for Crystal.
 The configuration is YAML based and is inspired by Ansible.

+Be aware this is still under development and can break stuff.

 ## Table of Contents
 - [Installation](#installation)